If you’ve looked at my Etsy shop, you can probably tell that when it comes to paintings, I mostly prefer doing fan art and sometimes witchy paintings.

 “existing in thought or as an idea but not having a physical or concrete existence.”

-By definition, abstract doesn’t have a certain “look” to it.
+By definition, abstract things don’t have a certain “look” to them.
 So, there’s no wrong way to make abstract art.
 Everyone is different, everyone has different feelings and emotions, and styles.
 So don’t be worried about messing anything up or not doing it right.
 Just do what feels right to you.

 2- Use your feelings

 When it comes to other types of art, we get caught up in making sure everything looks accurate or realistic.
 Abstract art isn’t about that.
 So, use your feelings instead.
 Choose colors and strokes and textures that fit your emotions.
 Let your feelings guide you more.